Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Preliminary Discussion: Specifics of adversarial attacks on MLsgAPP

-From above, the adversarial examples against MLsgAPPs should be designed to meet the constraints induced by the power system's physical consistency.
-However, there are very few works about the adversary of MLsgAPPs considering these constraints.
-The power limits and the presence of BDD can easily identify the adversarial examples that are not consistent with the inherent properties of power systems \cite{tian2021jae}\cite{tian2021amlfdia}.
-Therefore, it might be trivial to design adversarial attacks only from the perspective of ML model.
-In the CV domain, every feature of the input is assumed to be possibly modified, while the untargeted components of the power-related input are not known by the attacker and let alone injecting adversarial perturbations.
-Therefore, the adversarial examples against MLsgAPPs should not be only subject to misclassification/misprediction constraints but also the constraints specified by power systems.
-There are different ways to address these specifics.
+The adversarial examples against MLsgAPPs must be constructed to meet the constraints brought in by the power system's physical consistency.
+The adversarial examples that violate the power limits and BDD can be easily detected because they are not consistent with the inherent properties of power systems.
+Therefore, it might be trivial to design adversarial attacks only from the perspective of the ML model.
+The adversarial examples against MLsgAPPs should not only be subject to misleading constraints but also the constraints specified in power systems.
+There are methods to address this issue.